Kapukurr/uw-cse581.github.io/calendar.md

 # Calendar

 The class schedule is detailed below, and is subject to change.
-We will announce any changes during class and on Canvas.
+We will communicate any changes in class.

 All readings are required, unless they are tagged with **Optional**{: .label .label-green }.